 Navigate to the Admin tab > Logon sub-tab.

 Check the box for Allow Windows-based Access, create a User ID & Password, and then click [Save].
 It’s important to keep the record open for the next steps which is providing them security access to different areas of the application.

-Navigate to the Admin > Attributes tab (directly to the right of the Logon sub-tab).
+Navigate to the Admin > Permissions tab (directly to the right of the Logon sub-tab).

 Expand all the different folders under the Notification by Email branch and the Security branch.

 Check all boxes that apply for the security level(s) you want to provide your new database user along with the email notifications you want them to receive for online occurrences.
 My example is below where I created a user with access to just about every feature except for the admin rights (Security Management).

 Important Tip: check every security box if you want the user to be a full admin.

 Click [Save and Close] in the bottom-right of the screen when you’re finished.